 Given that several authorities perform multiple mandates, the nature of an entity itself, whether a market authority, prudential authority, central bank, or other, may not in itself be sufficient to articulate access levels.
 Each authority's minimum access privileges under each of its mandate should not be prejudiced by the fact that the authority is responsible for multiple mandates requiring access to TR data.
-Similarly, an authority's minimum access privileges under each authorities may also be responsible for performing that mandate.
+Similarly, an authority's minimum access privileges under a given mandate should not be prejudiced by the fact that one or more other authorities may also be responsible for performing that mandate.